Loepker-James/enforce-rules/docs/migration.md

 Summary:

 Most users do not need to change anything.
 But if you depended on strict full‑string matching, you should update your patterns to include ^ and $.

+## Upgrading to 3.1.5 --- DONT
+Upgrading to 3.1.5 — DONT
+Version 3.1.5 should be skipped.
+This release shipped with a missing internal import, which caused the validator to raise errors immediately on startup.
+Because the module could not fully load, no rules validated correctly.

+What went wrong
+A required internal import was accidentally removed.

+The validator failed during initialization.

+Any call to validate() or load_rules() raised an exception before processing input.

+No rule files could be parsed or executed.

+Why this matters
+Since the validator could not start, 3.1.5 is unusable.
+Users upgrading to this version would encounter immediate crashes, making migration impossible.

+Required user actions
+Do not install 3.1.5.

+If you already installed it, downgrade immediately to the previous stable version.

+No rule changes are required — the issue was internal, not user‑facing.

+After downgrading, validation will work normally again.

+Summary
+3.1.5 contained a missing import that prevented the validator from running.
+Skip this version and upgrade directly to the next stable release.